-For industries subject to the Policy, a tiering process is performed to define the maximum risk appetites.
+For industries for which Santander has set decarbonization targets, a tiering process is performed to define the maximum risk appetites.
 Tiering is a global exercise that is applied to all Santander SCIB clients that operates in industries where the group has set clear reduction targets following NZBA and based on an industry approach.
 Local ESCC Risk team is directly involved in the tiering assessment process, which follows a dual approach: 1) Alignment with SAN pathway and 2) Transition plan assessment overlay.
-However, final decision lies within global ESCC risk team, given the global nature of CIB clients.
+However, final decision lies within global Portfolio Alignment team, given the global nature of CIB clients.
 Clients are rated and then assigned to one of four possible tiers; logically weakest tier anticipates a reduced risk appetite being set on a global portfolio basis.